B71 Sandoy: Other sports

-B71 has always been mentioned as being a football club, however this is technically not true.
-The "B" in the club's name stands for "Ball Club", while "Sandoyar Ítróttarfelag" translates to "Sandoy Sports Club".
+Although considered a football club, the "B" in the club's name stands for "Ball Club", while "Sandoyar Ítróttarfelag" translates to "Sandoy Sports Club".

-While it's true that the main focus has always been the football side of the club, a variety of sports have recently been undertaken by the club, mainly for youths and children, largely due to the construction of the indoor sports hall in 2012.
+While the main focus has always been the football side of the club, a variety of sports have recently been undertaken by the club, mainly for youths and children, largely due to the construction of the indoor sports hall in 2012.

 Futsal

 Football had been played indoors in the school gym since its construction in 1971, but the indoor sports hall made the concept of Futsal possible on Sandoy.
-It's mainly played during the winter, when the freezing temperatures and short daylight hours make playing football outside too difficult.
+It is mainly played during the winter, when the freezing temperatures and short daylight hours make playing football outside too difficult.

 Kidsvolley

 The last couple of years children have been participating in a simplified version of volleyball, aptly named: Kidsvolley.
 As of a couple of years ago, "kidsvolley" is now being referred to by the Faroese term "Flogbørn".